felipejsborges/gostack_bootcamp_challenges/02_nodejs_concepts/README.md

 ### Tests

-To test it, clone this repo, execute the command `yarn` in your terminal in order to install all the dependencies.
-Then execute `yarn test`.

 - **`should be able to create a new repository`**: In order for this test to pass, your application must allow a repository to be created, and return a JSON with the created project.

 - **`should be able to list the repositories`**: In order for this test to pass, your application must return an array with all the repositories that have been created so far.